Thinkin' About You (Trisha Yearwood song)

 "Thinkin' About You" is a song written by Tom Shapiro and Bob Regan, and recorded by American country music artist Trisha Yearwood.
 It was released in January 1995 as the second single and title track from her album Thinkin' About You.
 The song became Yearwood's third number-one country hit in April 1995.
 Lee Roy Parnell plays slide guitar on the song.

 Critical reception

 Billboard gave the single a favorable review, praising Yearwood's vocal delivery and Parnell's guitar work, and overall saying that it was "a cut above" her previous singles.

+Personnel

+All credits are adapted from the liner notes of Thinkin' About You.